Headshot

 Sawtooth Software Grant, Sawtooth software, 2020

 Pittard Distinguished Ph.D.
-Fellowship, University of Georgia, 2019-present
+Fellowship, University of Georgia, 2019-2022

 Virgil D. Cover Scholarship, University of Georgia, 2019-2021